Car Loan Calculator

 What is a car loan calculator?

 A car loan calculator is a financial tool that calculates monthly car loan payments, total interest, and total amount paid for auto loans.
 It uses the car price, down payment, annual interest rate, and loan term to compute payments using the standard amortization formula.
 Car loan calculators help buyers understand loan costs, compare financing options, and assess affordability before purchasing a vehicle.
+If you’re also planning a home purchase, our mortgage calculator works the same way for home loans.

 How to use this car loan calculator

-Set the annual interest rate by dragging the slider or entering a value.
-Rates typically range from 0% to 15%, depending on your credit score, loan term, and lender.
-Finally, set the loan term in months.
+Enter the annual interest rate (typically 0% to 15%, depending on credit and lender).
+For the loan term, choose whether to enter months, years, or years and months.
 Common terms are 36, 48, 60, 72, or 84 months.
-Shorter terms mean higher monthly payments but less total interest, while longer terms mean lower monthly payments but more total interest.
+Shorter terms mean higher monthly payments but less total interest; longer terms ease the monthly bite but cost more in interest over time.
+For a generic view of any loan (not just cars), try our loan calculator.

 Understanding car loan payments